Quansight/ragna/docs/install.md

 pip install ragna
 ```

+[^1]:
-[^1]: The minimal version is for users interested in writing plugins to extend Ragna.
+    The minimal version is for users who want fine-grained control over the dependencies
+    needed for the builtin components.

 And, upgrade to latest versions with: